Positions

 • a CV, focussed on your professional career,

 • a short statement of your research motivation and experience (max.
 2 pages).
-Explain why you think you fit the advertized project/position.
-Do not philosophize about life, the brain and what triggered your interest in the brain during your childhood.
+Explain why you think you fit the advertised project/position.
+Do not philosophize about life, the brain, and what triggered your interest in the brain during your childhood.

 • the names of at least two references.